dotnet/runtime/docs/design/features/NonGC-Heap.md

 ## Limitations: which objects cannot be allocated on NonGC heaps
 The NonGC Heap, while powerful and beneficial, comes with certain inherent limitations, both obvious and specific to the current design used by CoreCLR and NativeAOT:
-* **Immortal Objects Only:** Only immortal objects should be allocated on NonGC heap.
+* **Immortal objects only:** Only immortal objects should be allocated on NonGC heap.
 * **Avoid unloadble contexts:** NonGC heap should never be used for objects belonging to unloadable contexts.
 Doing so could lead to potential memory leaks.
 As a consequence, all string literals associated with **unloadable** Assembly Load Contexts (ALCs) won't be placed in the NonGC Heap.
-* **No References to GC Heap's Objects:** NonGC heap **must** never contain references to GC heaps' objects.
-It may contain references to other NonGC objects.
+* **No References to GC Heap's objects:** NonGC heap **must** never contain references to GC heaps' objects.
+However, it may contain references to other NonGC objects and GC heaps are allowed to reference NonGC objects.
 * The current design of CoreCLR's `FrozenObjectHeapManager` has certain design limitations such as:
   * Large objects are not supported.
   * Objects requiring unusual data alignment are not supported.

 Because of these restrictions, users **must never** assume that certain kinds of objects can be accessed without pinning.

-## What typically can be found in an NonGC heap?
+## What typically can be found in NonGC heap?
 The NonGC Heap is suitable for a specific set of objects that adhere to the previously described rules.
 Here's a list showcasing the types of objects that are commonly found in the NonGC Heap for CoreCLR and NativeAOT runtimes:
 * String literal objects
 * RuntimeType objects (CoreCLR-only as of the time of writing), which means for: